stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 ### How can I make sure that my app has the correct resources?

-You can configure your pod YAML or pod template to set resource (CPU/Memory) limits and requests for each container.
+You can configure your pod yaml or pod template to set resource (CPU/Memory) limits and requests for each container.

 Resource Quotas can be setup by Administrators to enforce resource limits and prioritize pods with [Resource Quotas](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) and [Pod Priority](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).